lorrli274/next/courses/original/Database Fundamentals/Lessons/Modifying Data/01-INSERTing Data.md

 | ---------- | --------- | ----------- | ---------- |
 | Samuel     | Jones     | 21.50       | 2018-01-13 |

-To insert this data, the following would be used:
+To insert this data, you would write the following:

 ```sql
 INSERT INTO employees (first_name, last_name, hourly_wage, hire_date)
 VALUES      ('Samuel', 'Jones', 21.50, '2018-01-13');
 ```

-After inserting this data, try selecting the data from the table to verify it has been added:
+After inserting this data, try `SELECT`ing the data from the table to verify it has been added:

 ```sql
 SELECT *